schimi-dev/schi-template-app/README.md

 * A Server Action used that way can trigger a `redirect()`.
 * A Server action used that way can refresh the UI via `revalidatePath()`.
 * A Server action used that way can throw an error that leads to the cooresponding `error.tsx` component being shown.
 * A Server action is allowed to `redirect` to the exact same page (url) it was called from.
-This allows to reflect Server-side validation errors in the search params.
-On validation error we do a redirect to the same page with the errors as search params.
-On success we do a redirect to the same page without any search params, thus ensuring that the error messages that were shown based on the search params are gone.
-If no search params were present before successfully mutating data via that form, a redirect to the exact same url happens, but that shouldn't be a problem.
-* A `redirect` in a Server Action replaces the current history entry in the Browser's History API.
+* A `redirect` in a Server Action replaces the current history entry in the browser's History API.

-**Pitfall:** Currently url changes made in a middleware (e.g. Internationalization Middleware) seem to not be applied for redirects (via `redirect`) in Server Actions.
+* **Pitfall:** Currently, url changes made in a middleware (e.g. Internationalization Middleware) seem to not be applied for redirects (via `redirect`) in Server Actions.
 E.g. if a Server Action would trigger a redirect to `/login` and a middleware would prefix urls with the current lang (e.g. `/en/login`) the url displayed in the browser would still be `/login` altough the correct page for the `/[lang]/login` route is shown in the browser.
 Ensuring that redirects in Server Actions already have the current locale is a good idea anyways.
 For now, Internationalization Middleware should only be applied for the base path `/` to not interfer whith Server Actions and to enforce the programmer to always include the current language in redirects.

+#### Server Actions - State Report `13.4.19`
+* **Pitfall:** Using `redirect` in a Server Action that is wrapped by a Client Action leads to `undefined` being returned by the Server Action which is not reflected in the return type that is infered by Typescript.

+#### Server Actions - State Report `13.4.20-canary.4`
+* A `redirect` in a Server Action pushes to the browser's History API.

 ## App Router - Pull Requests
 * Upgrade vendored React: https://github.com/vercel/next.js/pull/51779